Parallel-NetCDF/PnetCDF/sneak_peek.md

 * New features
   + A single read/write request made by an MPI process is now allowed to be of size larger than 2 GiB.
-Such large requests are passed to the MP-IO library.
+Such large requests will be passed to the MP-IO library.
 This feature makes use of "the large count feature" introduced in MPI standard 4.0, which includes `MPI_XXX_c` APIs whose arguments are of type `MPI_Count`. `MPI_Count` can be an 8-byte integer type, enabling large MPI operations.
 As some MPI libraries today have begun implementing MPI 4.0, PnetCDF now can rely on the MPI libraries to support large single requests.
-    When the MPI library used to build PnetCDF does not support large requests, PnetCDF will pass the MPI errors to the users.
+When the MPI library used to build PnetCDF does not support large requests, the MPI errors are returned.
 Because of this change, the PnetCDF configure option `--enable-large-single-req` is thus deprecated.
     See [PR #131](https://github.com/Parallel-NetCDF/PnetCDF/pull/131)
   + Flexible APIs now can operate as high-level APIs, when argument `bufcount` is set to `NC_COUNT_IGNORE` and `buftype` is set to an MPI predefined data